StenopePHP/Stenope/README.md

 We're Symfony developers that couldn't find a static website generator that bended to our needs.

-We needed a way of generatating static websites that:
+We needed a way of generating static websites that:

 - Doesn't impose a format, a structure or a location for the data.
-- Runs in a [Symfony](symfony.com) environement.
+- Runs in a [Symfony](symfony.com) environment.
 - Allow us to develop virtually any feature we might need.

 Stenope does that.